Meeting between President Jokowi and the 5th President of the Republic of Indonesia Megawati Soekarnoputri - ExBulletin

 Meeting between President Jokowi and the 5th President of the Republic of Indonesia Megawati Soekarnoputri

-Jakarta-Still in the spirit of Eid, Indonesian President Joko Widodo (Jokowi) accompanied by Mrs. Iriana Jokowi paid a friendly visit to the residence of the 5th President of the Republic of Indonesia, Megawati Soekarnoputri, in Jakarta on Thursday ( 04/27/2023).
+JAKARTA, Lantaskepri.com – Still in the Eid mood, President Joko Widodo and Mrs. Iriana Joko Widodo paid a friendly visit to the residence of the 5th President of the Republic of Indonesia, Megawati Soekarnoputri, in Jakarta on Thursday April 27, 2023.

-President Jokowi and Mrs. Iriana arrived around 09:45 WIB and were greeted in person by the 5th President of the Republic of Indonesia, Megawati Soekarnoputri and the Secretary General (Secretary General) of the PDIP, Hasto Kristiyanto.
-After that, the President and Mrs. Iriana along with Megawati Soekarnoputri went straight to the meeting room.

-Hasto Kristiyanto, in his statement after the meeting, said that during the meeting, President Jokowi and the 5th President of the Republic of Indonesia extended Eid greetings to each other.

 In a very intimate forum filled with an atmosphere of kinship, the two leaders conveyed Eid al-Fitr, halal-bihalal greetings, apologizing both physically and mentally, Hasto explained.